Jo5629/jo5629-In_the_Fog/DOCUMENTATION.md

 - `herobrine.register_on_day_change(function(daycount))`
   - Called when the **internal** daycount has changed.
   - `daycount` is a number.
+- `herobrine.register_on_spawn(function(name, pos))`
+  - Called when a Herobrine mob is spawned.
+  - Types: `"herobrine:herobrine", "herobrine:herobrine_footsteps", "herobrine:herobrine_stalker"`.
+  - `pos` is a position where the mob was spawned at.

 ## In the Fog API Variables